-A jogger is out on a run, paranoid someone is following, only to discover her stalker is herself in this week’s prompted short story.
+A jogger is out on a run, paranoid someone is following, only to discover her stalker is herself.

 A jog in a forest was what the doctor would’ve ordered.
 Gia needed this escape after the audience from her last production tried to kill her for ridiculing their corrupt ruler.
 She paused for a moment to soak in the partly cloudy skies, a comforting summer breeze, and the fact that there was no around for miles.
 The latter was vital because her black leggings and sports bar were not appropriate for the 514 C.E. time.

 Not far, there was a loud crack of a broken branch.
 Gia studied a large, fallen redwood tree for any possible dangerous animals.
 She thought she heard a voice too, but when nothing emerged, she shrugged it off and continued her jog.

 “I’m getting paranoid,” Gia said to reassure herself.

 Humans weren’t supposed to discover this portion of land for at least a few hundred years.
 No one could be there.
 It was only her.
 Still, she couldn’t shake off the feeling someone was following her.
 The trail was thick with twists and turns, adding to her paranoia.

 Gia made a sharp turn off the trail and doubled back, keeping an eye on the route she had taken in case someone was following her.
 The seconds in the four minutes of intense investigation felt like pine needles always poking her.
 In her journey back, she came across the fallen tree, where she first thought someone was watching her.